Path-dependent PDEs for volatility derivatives: Introduction

-Even though options with path-dependent payoffs are known since the work of Dupire~\cite{dupire2019functional} to satisfy PPDEs, they were, to the best of our knowledge, never formulated in the context of variance options.
-The case of rough volatility, more recent, was initiated by the functional Itô formula derived in~\cite{viens2019martingale}, and the PDE aspect was further developped in~\cite{bonesini2023rough,wang2022path}.
-The insight of the former authors is that, contrary to the Markovian case, if $(\Wh_t:=\int_0^t K(t,s)\D W_s)_{t\ge0}$ is a Gaussian Volterra process then the conditional expectation~$\displaystyle\EE\big[\varphi\big(\Wh_{[0,T]}\big) \big| \Ff_t\big]$ not only depends on the past trajectory~$\Wh_{[0,t]}$ but also on the ``forward curve"~$(\Theta^t_s:=\EE[\Wh_s |\Ff_t])_{s\in[t,T]}$.
-This infinite-dimensional path encodes all the necessary information to recover the Markov property in the space of continuous paths~$C^0([0,T],\RR)$.
-The functional Itô formula is then established for processes of the type~$u(t,\Wh \otimes_t\Theta^t)$ where~$(\omega\otimes_t\theta)_s := \omega_s \one_{t>s} + \theta_s \one_{t\le s}$, and involves Fréchet derivatives in $C^0$.
-This choice of state space seems natural but has a notable drawback: for rough volatility purposes the kernel~$K(\cdot,t)$, which is also the direction of the pathwise derivative, is not bounded on~$[t,T]$ and hence does not belong to~$C^0$.
+The case of rough (non-Markovian) volatility, more recent, was initiated by the functional Itô formula derived in~\cite{viens2019martingale}, and the PDE aspect was further developped in~\cite{bonesini2023rough,wang2022path}.
+The insight of the former authors is that, contrary to the Markovian case, if $(\Wh_t:=\int_0^t K(t,s)\D W_s)_{t\ge0}$ is an~$\RR^d$-valued Gaussian Volterra process then the conditional expectation~$\displaystyle\EE\big[\varphi\big(\Wh_{[0,T]}\big) \big| \Ff_t\big]$ not only depends on the past trajectory~$\Wh_{[0,t]}$ but also on the ``forward curve"~$(\Theta^t_s:=\EE[\Wh_s |\Ff_t])_{s\in[t,T]}$.
+This infinite-dimensional path encodes all the necessary information to recover the Markov property in the space of continuous paths~$C^0([0,T],\RR^d)$.
+The functional Itô formula is then established for processes of the type~$u(t,\Wh \otimes_t\Theta^t)$ where~$(\bx\otimes_t\theta)_s := \bx_s \one_{t>s} + \theta_s \one_{t\le s}$.
+It involves Fréchet derivatives in $C^0([t,T])$ and thereby only perturbs the path~$\Theta^t$.
+This choice of state space seems natural but has a notable drawback: for Volterra processes (and rough volatility models) the direction of the derivative turns out to be~$K(\cdot,t)$, which is not continuous over~$[t,T]$.
 This singularity has to be circumvented via an approximation argument, as described in~\cite{viens2019martingale}, which imposes stringent conditions on~$u$ and its derivatives.
-Thus, the derivative is not of Fréchet type but is the limit of a sequence of Fréchet derivatives.
-We also note for completeness that the functional Itô formula was actually proved for a much larger class of Volterra processes.
+Thus, the operator appearing in the functional Itô formula is the limit of a sequence of Fréchet derivatives.
+We note for completeness that the functional Itô formula was actually proved for a much larger class of Volterra processes.

+The framework of this paper, while natural, goes beyong the assumptions made in the aforementioned works.
+The non-Markovian nature of the underlying prevents the use of the functional calculus of~\cite{dupire2019functional,cont2010change}.
+Well-posedness results for the Volterra-type PPDE were obtained in~\cite{viens2019martingale} and~\cite{bonesini2023rough} for state-dependent payoffs and under specific models, a Gaussian Volterra process and the log-price in the rough Bergomi model, respectively.
+The setup of variance options, which involves a path-dependent payoff and a conditional expectation, calls for a new type of representation of the option price stated in Proposition~\ref{prop:rpz}.
+As a result, the derivation of the PPDE differs from prior studies.